To Be Able to Live, We Have to Die!

 Gum trees can only regenerate by dying… they are literal matchsticks in the Australian bush.
 They regenerate by being put to the torch and burning.
 This burning, strips away the tree and creates ash and the seed pods full of life are able to be released and grow in the nutrient rich ash beneath.

 We can learn a lot from that.
 Life is only a contrast to death.
 Without death, we wouldn’t know what ‘life’ was.
-Life is only available by death.
+Life in its fullest, most ric form is only available by death.

 Death has such a funny resonance – it’s associated with darkness, endings, and fear.

-And it’s true ….
-It’s the darkness that brings the light.
+It’s horribly misunderstood, because it’s the darkness that brings the light.
 We need contrast….
 Or we would have no life.
 It is an ending of a cycle.
 Through death we find another way of being.
+It’s a step towards our evolution and growth.

 The truth is, you have died many times before – in this lifetime and many before then.
 What has died?